 The Yamakagashi eats toxic toads and sequesters toxins from these toads, storing this poison in a hoodlike series of body structures understood to be the nuchal glands, right in the dorsal skin region of the neck.

-This poisonous defense, is passed down to offspring and has curiously been found to be absent in same species living in areas where poisonous toads aren’t readily available as meal.
+This poisonous defense is passed down to offspring and has curiously been found to be absent in the same species living in areas where poisonous toads aren’t readily available as meal.

 5. Snakes Attempt To Eat Themselves All The Time!

-It makes sense that a snake will eat – after all, it is a living thing, needs energy and must thus, feed.
+It makes sense that a snake eats or will make an attempt to; after all, it is a living thing, needs energy and must thus, feed.

 It makes lesser sense that such feeding will be on its own species.
-Unfortunately, this has proven to be a reality time and time again, especially in the animal world of cobras.
+Unfortunately, this has proven to be the reality time and time again, especially in the animal world of cobras.

-However, it does make zero sense for an animal to attempt autocannibalism – the act of an animal attempting to or actually eating itself out.
+However, what is stranger and makes zero sense is a snake attempting autocannibalism – the act of an animal attempting to or actually eating itself out.